renesas/azure-rtos/configuration/samples/iot_sdk/README.md

 ------------------------
 2. Caution / Known Issue
 ------------------------
 2.1.
+When using GCC compiler, in case you set Optimization level as Optimize size(-Os), please set the linker option not to remove unused sections as following
+- in Project Explorer view, right-click on the project and select Properties
+- on Properties dialog select C/C++ Build -> Settings -> Tool Settings tab -> Linker -> Other
+- add "-Wl,--no-gc-sections" on User defined options
+- click Apply and Close" button

+2.2.
+When using GCC compiler, the "_end" section in src/linker_script.ld should be at the end.
+However, the default linker script may not meet this order, so please check linker_script.ld and move the section below to the end if needed, and build project again
+.bss :
+{
+	_bss = .;
+	*(.bss)
+	*(.bss.**)
+	*(COMMON)
+	*(B)
+	*(B_1)
+	*(B_2)
+	_ebss = .;
+	_end = .;
+} > RAM

+2.3.
 After the project generation is completed, please do the pin assignment check for SCI.
 In Smart Configurator editor (<projectname>.scfg)
 - go to Pins tab
 - at Pin Function, select SCI channel being used on the left panel (channel with opened blue box)